Nottingham murder suspect described by witnesses as ‘black man with dreadlocks’

 Mrs Haggit described the van driver as having dreadlocks and a beard and wearing a hat.

-A suspect was arrested by armed police who stopped a white Vauxhall van at around 5.30am at the junction of Maples Street and Bentinck Road around a mile from Nottingham city centre.
+A suspect was arrested by armed police who stopped a white Vauxhall van at the junction of Maples Street and Bentinck Road, around a mile from Nottingham city centre, at around 5.30am.

 Witnesses described seeing police removing a large knife from the van as the man was taken away by police.